-There is a neat pretty village on the American side, called Manchester, in which is an excellent hotel, owned and kept by Gen. Whitney, whose pleasing manner, general urbanity, and good catering has secured him the patronage of a great portion of the visiters to the falls.
-From here there are stages going daily and almost hourly to LEWISTON, a small village located on the ridge, forming the celebrated Ridge-road from Rochester to Lewiston, and in appearance a very garden of fertility.
-From here the American steamboats leave three times a week for Ogdensburgh (on the route to Montreal) and the intermediate places.
-Conveyances are also constantly plying from the British side to QUEENSTON, directly opposite Lewiston, from which place the British boats depart on the route towards Montreal.
+There is a neat pretty village on the American side, called Manchester, in which are two fine hotels, both owned and kept by Gen. Whitney, whose pleasing manner, general urbanity, and good cataring has secured him the patronage of a great portion of the visiters to the falls.
+From here there are stages going daily and almost hourly to Lewiston, a small village located on the ridge, forming the celebrated Ridge-road from Rochester to Lewiston, and in appearance a very garden of fertility.
+From here the American steamboats leave three times a week for Ogdensburgh (on the route to Montreal) and the in-Conveyances are also constantly termediate places. plying from the British side to Queenston, directly opposite Lewiston, from which place the British boats depart on the route towards Montreal.

 BROCK'S MONUMENT.
-This tribute to the memory of the gallant Sir Isaac Brock, who fell in an action with the Americans under Gen. Solomon Van Rensselaer, October 13, 1812, was erected a few years since by several spirited individuals of Upper Canada.
+This tribute to the memory of the gallant Sir Isaac Brock, who fell in an action with the Americans under Gen. Solomon Van Rensselaer, October 13, 1812, was erected a few years since by several spirited individuals of Upper Carada.
 It has a base of about 20 feet square, with a spiral shaft extending to a height of 126 feet.
 A statue of Brock is intended to be placed on its summit.
 It is located on the heights, about a quarter of a mile from Queenston, and affords the visiter a rich and varied view from its pinnacle.